How to use this

 What happens

-• Champion opens: "Feature complete means the main thing works.
-We're not adding new things — we're finishing what we said we'd build."
+• Advisor opens: "Feature complete means the main thing works.
+We are not adding new things, we are finishing what we said we would build."

 • Final focused build session.

-• Champion does quick 1:1 check-ins: what's done, what's left, is the project ready to show on week 12?
+• Advisor does quick 1:1 check-ins: what's done, what's left, is the project ready to show on week 12?

 Flexibility.
 Whatever tools students used to build, they continue with.
 No change needed.